attempering/at-engine/doc/cfg-options.md

   Default: 1.

-* `nstrefresh`: frequency (in the number of MD steps) of recalculating Et for all temperatures
+* ``: frequency (in the number of MD steps) of recalculating Et for all temperatures

   Default: 10000.